April 13, 2026

 From food festivals to outdoor films to big-name concerts, our May Events Guide details 25+ can't-miss events.

 May we suggest clearing your calendar?
 With warm breezes, longer days, and downtown streets buzzing with life, Winston-Salem shines brighter than ever in May.
 The city comes alive with music, food, art, and family fun—plus a few new events you’ll want to say you experienced.
-From longtime favorites like Gears & Guitars (pictured above) to exciting newcomers like the Dream Asia Food Fest, it’s a month you won’t want to miss.
-Here’s a look at 30+ events worth adding to your calendar.
+From longtime favorites like Gears & Guitars to the return of Art Crush, it’s a month you won’t want to miss.

 May 1